marcelpetrick/DevNotes/BeenThereSeenThat/20260528_MedicalEquipmentbyDesign/README.md

 # 20260628 - Medical Equipment by Design: Building Secure, Safe and High‑Performance Systems with NXP's i.MX 9 Series Applications Processors and QNX
-* webinar; not sure if life or canned ..
+* webinar; not sure if live or canned ..

 ```
 Hospital medical equipment is expected to deliver continuous uptime, deterministic performance, and uncompromising safety and security—all while meeting strict regulatory requirements.
 Achieving this level of reliability starts with the right system architecture.